Luxury

 Marie Wang on luxury transactions

-MK Group co-founder Marie Wang has worked the Atherton and Hillsborough luxury markets for years, and the elements she points to as most often missed are not what most clients expect.
+MK Group founder Marie Wang has worked the Atherton and Hillsborough luxury markets for years, and the elements she points to as most often missed are not what most clients expect.
 The first is time elasticity.
 Sellers and buyers in the luxury tier operate on a different clock than standard housing.
 Marie spent four months on one Atherton transaction — not because the parties disagreed, but because the seller's family attorney, CPA, and trust trustee each had to review and sign separately.
 Pushing the timeline only erodes trust.
 The second is privacy management.
 Marie represented a tech CEO buying a Hillsborough estate where the entire transaction ran under an LLC, and the seller never learned the principal's identity until after close.
 The third is off-market access.
 Kevin Mo and Marie maintain extensive relationships across the Peninsula's senior luxury agents, and a meaningful share of $5M+ inventory moves through private channels before it ever reaches the MLS.
 MK Group clients see those listings first — and in this market, an information lead of even a few days often determines whether a deal closes at all.

 Contact MK Group